Hawaii is awesome for growing. The sub-tropical climate makes for an ideal place to grow marijuana all-year outdoors.

 What is most ideal for the medical marijuana grower to do in Hawaii is to supplement additional hours of light to your plants.
 If you keep the total daylight hours somewhere above 16 hours for most strains, the cannabis will continue to grow in vegetative growth status and will not start flowering until you stop providing them that additional light.

-1.)
-Tropical herb growing, modified: Medical marijuana plants can be be grown outside during the day, soaking up the sun’s free light.
+Medical marijuana plants can be be grown outside during the day, soaking up the sun’s free light.
 Then, before the day’s sunset (or alternatively before sunrise) the plants will be provided additional lighting in the form of grow lights.
-You will need to invest in a quality growing light that caters to plant light spectrum preferences.
-HID and LED lights are highly encouraged.

-2.)
-Set up the grow room, or outdoor cannabis arena: You can have your plants in pots and carry them in to a grow room, or grow in a greenhouse/covered outdoor area and have lights turn on for the plants as the day ends.
+1.)
+Set up a grow room, or outdoor cannabis arena: You can have your plants in pots and carry them in to a grow room, or grow in a greenhouse/covered outdoor area and have lights turn on for the plants as the day ends.
 This will keep them in vegetative growth as long as you keep doing this daily on schedule.

-4.)
+3.)
 Keep on the lighting schedule daily: Interruptions in the vegetative plant’s growth cycle will trigger the flowering cycle prematurely.
-If you are not available to tend for your medical marijuana’s light schedule, make sure someone does it for you.
+Even missing one day should be avoided.
+Try getting a friend to do it if you’re busy.

-LED grow lights are the preferred option for those who live low-energy and off-grid, relying on solar power or generators for electricity – led lights draw a low-wattage and perform exceptionally well, pumping usable light powering marijuana’s photosynthesis.
-The secret to these efficient LED grow lights is that they are designed to output only the exact spectrum of light that is the most absorbed by plants – ignoring light frequencies that cannabis does not use in photosynthesis, such as green light.
+LED grow lights are a good option for many cannabis growers, especially due to the high price of electricity in Hawaii.
+LED grow lights do not use much power and deliver the right kind of light needed by cannabis plants to grow.
+The secret to these efficient LED grow lights is that they are designed to output only the exact spectrum of light that is the most absorbed by plants while ignoring other light frequencies that cannabis does not use in photosynthesis, such as green light.

 The best bang for your buck LED light, 300w Galaxyhydro LED is for serious growers who want save on money and power, but still demand vigorous growth from their plants.
 Expect to see drastic improvement in your speed of growth using additional lighting with a good led light – you will be able to easily pump out multiple harvests quickly and efficiently.
 Don’t get ripped off by overpriced lights in magazine ads, this one does all the work for a fraction of the price.

 Pure and landrace sativas have naturally adjusted to the seasons and will be eager to stretch out and hook on to long season if you try to finish them in late spring/early summer.
-Quick flowering 60/40 sativa indica strains are the preferred choice for raw yield production.
+Quick flowering 60/40 sativa indica strains are the preferred choice for high-yield production all-year-round.

 If you really are low budget, or using a small solar system, these little lights will do the job for you cheap.
-These small led lights are under 25$ each and are only using 12 watts of power.
-You won’t be getting as good results as a bigger led grow light, nor the light penetration, but hey I’d still pick these over florescent lights.
-Put one or more over a few clones, and as they get bigger, use a single light for each plant.
-Buy 4 of them and your only running 48 watts altogether.
+These small led lights are under $25 each and are only using 12 watts of power.
+Kinda silly if you think about it but these little LED lights actually do a better job than the equivalent match in flouros.
+Put one or more over a few clones, and as they get bigger, use a single light for each plant until they 2 feet plus.
+Buy 4 lights and your only @ 48 watts power draw.